Dallas Goedert Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Recent Performances

-- In last week's game against the Lions, Goedert was targeted seven times and racked up six catches for 72 yards.
+- In last week's matchup with the Lions, Goedert caught six passes for 72 yards while being targeted seven times.

-- Over his last three outings, Goedert has nine catches (on 12 targets) for 142 yards, averaging 47.3 yards per game.
+- Over his last three games, Goedert has caught nine passes on 12 targets for 142 yards, averaging 47.3 yards per game.

 Goedert's Philadelphia Teammates